 This website is also proud to present to you extracts from original Dutch records referring to the case, maintained at the Sri Lanka National Archives.
 This is the first time that the Dutch records, now preserved in the National Archives of Sri Lanka, has been brought online.

 If you are a first time visitor to this site, you have probably come to the best place to start off your voyage of discovery.
 The following notes will guide you on the contents of this site, how it is organized, and how to look for specific information.

 In the Surname page we look at the meaning, origin, history and other details of the surname called ‘de Fonseka’ such as it’s first usage.

 The Family pages traces back the roots from way back in 1658 with the help of the genealogy information found in the D’Andrado Manuscripts, a collection of historical Dutch Documents, De Fonseka family documents, ‘ The Karava of Ceylon’ by M. D. Rhaghavan (1961) and other reference material.
 The section builds up the records to the present day with more than six further generations of the families and over 400+ entries.
 These details have been collected from family members, from feedback received through the website from fellow genealogists and by researching church and government records.

 Use the ‘Search‘ feature of the main page to search for any known ancestor.
 From the search results, tag in to your relevant family tree.
 If your name or any family member names are missing or needs correction, please contact the webmaster thru the email shown in the footer,

-The Early History page traces the early historical background beyond 1658, so necessary to understand the history of the family beyond the available documentation .
-To do this we resort to cast studies, specially the history of the Karava caste, and other reference material to trace the origins and the possible paths the family may have taken before 1658.
+The Early History page traces the early historical background beyond 1658, so necessary to understand the history of the family name beyond the available documentation.
+To do this we resort to cast studies, specially the history of the Karava caste, and other reference material to trace the origins and the possible paths the families may have taken before 1658.
 The contents in this page will be of interest to members of many similar karava families.